Tobal 2

 7.4 / 10

-Tobal 2 was an interesting 3D console fighting game for 1997 and very ahead of its time, like the first game.
-The 3D mechanics are comparable to VF and Tekken, and Tobal even has unique mechanics like throw reversals and 8-way movement.
-The fact that the Tobal series never saw an arcade release definitely hindered the series from growing, but PS1 fans who got a chance to play this gem surely remember it.
+Tobal 2 is a compelling 3D fighting game on its own.
+It's even more impressive the game is running on a PlayStation 1.
+The 3D mechanics are comparable to VF and Tekken, and Tobal 2's unique throw reversals and 8-way movement make it stand out.
+The fact that the Tobal series never saw an arcade or localized release is definitely a shame and hindered the series from being developed further, eventually leading to its demise.
+In retrospect, PS1 fans who got a chance to play this gem surely remember and respect this one.

 ~TFG WEBMASTER | @Fighters_Gen